 - Ethics and the Law in Health Service Delivery

-- There are other universities who do not.
+- Other universities do not.

-Here’s some updated information on university pathways:
+Here’s some updated information on university pathways.

 Are you ready to unlock your full potential?

-If you’re just starting out and thinking about a career as a Medic or Paramedic.
+If you’re just starting out and thinking about a career as a medic or Paramedic.